-Christine Lehleiter: German literature and thought from the 18th to the 21st century, literature and the Life Sciences, Gender Studies, Aesthetic Theory, Weimar and Nazi Film, Cross-Cultural Relations (in particular German-Indian Connections).
+Christine Lehleiter: German literature and thought from the 18th to the 21st century, Literature and Science Studies, Gender Studies, Aesthetic Theory, Neurohumanities.

-John Noyes: Literary theory, including Postcolonial Theory, Critical Theory; Colonialism and German culture; the history of sexuality, globalization, mobility and German culture.
+John Noyes: Goethe, Herder, and 18th century philosophy; Literary Theory, Postcolonial Theory, Critical Theory; Imperialism and German culture.

 Anna Shternshis: Yiddish Literature; Soviet and post-Soviet Culture and Literature; popular culture; Diaspora studies.

-Stefan Soldovieri: 20th century German literature and culture, German cinemas, cultural studies, censorship, remakes.
+Stefan Soldovieri: 20th century German literature and culture, German cinemas, cultural studies, environmental humanties.